geoserver/docker/README.md

 * ``HTTPS_KEYSTORE_PASSWORD`` (defaults to `changeit`)
 * ``HTTPS_KEY_ALIAS`` (defaults to `server`)

+## How to add community extensions?

+To add community extensions, set the `COMMUNITY_EXTENSIONS` environment variable to a comma-separated list of extensions to install.

+If you add community extensions on an official release you will see the following warning:

+`WARNING: Installing community extensions on an official release version.
+Be sure to check compatibility.`

+Community modules have not yet met the requirements for production use.
+Developers have shared these to attract participation, feedback and funding.
+You an add them on your own risk.
+Please make sure to check the compatibility of the community modules with the GeoServer version you are using.
+In case of an issue make sure to report the usage of community modules in the issue descriptions.

 ## How to use the docker-compose demo?

 The ``docker-compose-demo.yml`` to build with your own data directory and extensions.